 Elegant, sturdy, makes espresso and brewed coffee, better than Starbucks Verismo and Keurig: Nespresso Vertuoline 2in1 capsule machine.

 The machine is made of stainless steel and plastic and it’s quite elegant.
 It is nice and compact and it will look good in any kitchen.
-Compared to other machines with the same price tag, this machine feels pretty sturdy and does not feel “cheap”.
+Compared to other machines with the same price tag, this machine feels pretty sturdy.

-On one side, there’s 54-ounce water reservoir which can be removed, so it’s easy to clean and refill.
-On another side, there’s a used capsule container.
-The container is also removable and can hold up to 17 used capsules.
+On one side, there’s 40-ounce water reservoir which can be removed, so it’s easy to clean and refill.
+On other side, there’s a used capsule container.
+The container is also removable and can hold up to 13 used capsules.
 When a machine is done brewing and you unlock the lid, a used coffee pod will slide to the bin.

 The heart of the machine is its handle and a single button we use to brew coffee.
 The VertuoLine has an automatic capsule recognition system so you don’t have to change the settings for regular coffee or espresso.
 Just insert the capsule, close the handle and press brew button.

-The VertuoLine Evoluo is available in 5 different colors: black, graphite, titan, silver and red.
-The machine retails for $199.00 ($249.00 machine + frother bundle) but you can sometimes find it on sale.
-For example, now you can get a VertuoLine + Aeroccino frother for $200.00 on Amazon.
+The VertuoLine espresso machine retails for $199.00 ($249.00 machine + frother bundle) but Amazon has some great deals on these machines.
+Right now you can get a VertuoLine machine + Aeroccino frother for only $174.99 on Amazon ($70 off)!!!

 USABILITY AND PERFORMANCE